This text and diagram form an entry to the basic idea of Compassion as I write about in many blogs.

 This appreciation can be done in one or two directions in the case of talking.
 AURELIS-coaching makes this into art and science.
 This way, the coach responds to the coachee and invites the coachee to be responsive to the coach.
 Bidirectional pattern recognition forms a deep-to-deep communication whereby the coachee can change/grow from the inside out, supported by the coach.

-Of course, ethics is of prime importance in this, as it is in any Compassionate endeavor.
-For instance, none of both should lose oneself in the other person.
+Ethics is of prime importance in this, as it is in any Compassionate endeavor.
+For instance, in a coaching situation, none of both should lose oneself in the other person.
 Both should grow from the process, each time again.
 There should be no instrumental changing of the mind, no reprogramming of any sort.

 Compassion encompasses feeling but is not restricted to this.
 It is an attitude in which feeling and thinking are deeply intertwined.
 Within the ‘what,’ rationality may seem more related to thinking, depth more to feeling.
-However, in reality, both are so much intertwined that the distinction becomes much less important, at least.
+In reality, both are so much intertwined that the distinction becomes less important.

 The resulting attitude also includes a natural propensity for action with a profoundly spontaneous flavor.
 Understanding Compassion makes one see that there is nothing egoistic in this — quite the contrary.